 Alyssa Thompson, a high school student who attended her first YAG in 2015, is a prime example of how effective these types of ROSC sponsored events are in inspiring a culture of organizing as the most effective way to create change and build grassroots power.
 Since attending the YAG for her first time, Alyssa has become a powerhouse on the Maine organizing circuit.
 Here are just a few of many examples to share from her last year and a half:

 - Alyssa joined the Maine Students for Climate Justice shortly after attending the YAG and has helped to build a growing, student-led campaign against fracked gas in Maine, being responsible for a good majority of the campaign's entire catalog of research.

 - As part of that campaign, Alyssa not only helped organize and stage a sit-in at the office of the Maine Public Utilities Commission, she spoke truth to power when she made a public statement to their administration against their complicity in the proposed fracked gas pipeline project she was there to protest.

 - Alyssa has also helped organize and taken part in a number of peaceful demonstrations and marches that support immigrant rights and racial justice.

-- Last, but certainly not the last of the examples I could give if I had endless room on this page, Alyssa was recently hired on with Pine Tree Youth Organizing whose mission is to support and coordinate the actions of youth organizers in a way that encourages long-term youth movement building and coordinated action in the state of Maine.
+- Last, and lucky for Maine, Alyssa was recently hired on with Pine Tree Youth Organizing whose mission is to support and coordinate the actions of youth organizers in a way that encourages long-term youth movement building and coordinated action in the state of Maine.

 The coolest part about this: Alyssa is just one of the 60+ youth who attend the YAG every year!